Information about Electronic Records for Researchers

 - The Access to Archival Databases (AAD) resource offers online search and retrieval access to a selection of NARA's accessioned electronic records in databases.
 There is no charge for using this resource.

 - NARA is also beginning to make some accessioned electronic records files and documentation available for download via the National Archives Catalog .
 You can download files and then use the electronic records with your own hardware and software.
 There is no charge for using this resource.
 For more details, please see: Accessing Electronic Records via the National Archives Catalog.

 Access to the electronic records transferred to NARA is subject to the terms of the Freedom of Information Act (FOIA).
 Information in some data sets may be withheld in accordance with the exemptions authorized under the FOIA designed to protect national security, individual privacy, law enforcement investigations, or proprietary interest.
 Statutory restrictions on electronic records transferred into the National Archives remain in force until the records are 30 years old, unless extended by the Archivist of the United States.
 The National Archives and Records Administration protects against an unwarranted invasion of personal privacy, in general, for 75 years.

 In some cases where specific records or data elements within electronic records are restricted, NARA may make an extract of the records in a disclosure-free version, also known as a public use file.
-When it is not possible to create a public use file, NARA regulations permit the release of restricted records under certain conditions defined in the appropriate portion of the Code of Federal Regulations (36 CFR 1256).

 Technical documentation accompanies most transfers of electronic records into the National Archives.
 It may include a narrative description of the system that produced the records, information on the physical and technical characteristics of the records, a data dictionary or the equivalent information associated with a database management system, and any other technical information needed to read or process the records.